marklatorrel/map-task/README.md

 # Real time bus tracker

 ## Description of project
 This is a first version of a bus tracking app.
 In this case we are tracking the buses of route 1, from MIT to Harvard.
 You can see each bus identified by their own ID and the position refreshes every 5 seconds.
+In this version I included navigation buttons so you can zoom in and out.
 Hope you like it.

 ## Picture of the project
 <img width="1284" alt="Captura de Pantalla 2021-04-26 a la(s) 22 22 59" src="https://user-images.githubusercontent.com/78828172/116180120-06163000-a6de-11eb-8b03-535155830a0a.png">